Robinhood Review 2022: Best Trading App for Beginners

 • Sell Short Put

 Simply click Trade -> Trade Options to view a symbol’s options chain.
-Most equities have both near to expiration and long term contracts available.
+Most equities have both near-to-expiration and long-term contracts available.

 Bonds